Provisions on the Protection of Species

 In all other cases (e.g. including when sending internet orders by post), these exemptions do not apply!
 Species conservation documentation is always required in such cases.

 When buying ivory carvings, items made of tropical woods or tortoise shell, as well as orchids or cactuses, inter alia, you should therefore bear in mind that you will need the necessary documents regarding the protection of species for exporting them from the country of your holiday destination, as well as for importing them into Austria.
-You should contact the Federal Ministry of Sustainability and Tourism (telephone: +43 (0)1 51522;) or your customs office (at best before departing on your holiday) in order to obtain all necessary information.
+You should contact the Federal Ministry of Climate Action and Energy (telephone: +43 (0)1 51522;) or your customs office (at best before departing on your holiday) in order to obtain all necessary information.

 For more information please also consult the website http://www.cites.at